Understand Medicare and Plan Your Retirement

 Special Enrollment Period: If you’re still working when you turn 65, and you still have adequate health insurance through your employer, you may decide to delay Medicare Part B, since it comes with a monthly premium.
 You generally won’t be subject to late-enrollment penalties if you delay enrollment because you have other health coverage.
 You may qualify for a Special Enrollment Period that lasts for eight months after you retire and your employer coverage ends.
 You will have to enroll in Medicare during this time to avoid a late-enrollment penalty.

 Keeping in mind the late-enrollment penalties and additional health-care costs you may incur if you don’t have adequate health insurance coverage, it can be a good idea to make sure you enroll in Medicare on time when planning your retirement.

 Your Medicare health plan options

-There are several ways you can compare current costs and enroll in private Medicare plans.
-You can type your zip code into the form on this page to see a list of Medicare plans in your vicinity.
-To speak with one of eHealth’s licensed insurance agents, just call eHealth at the phone number below this article.
+You can compare plans quickly and easily.
+Type your zip code into the form on this page to see a list of Medicare plans in your vicinity.

 This information is not a complete description of benefits.
 Contact the plan for more information.
 Limitations, copayments, and restrictions may apply.
 Benefits, premiums and/or copayments/co-insurance may change on January 1 of each year.